complexsystemslab/project_ideas/project_ideas.md

 ### More ideas
-Pactical, low-math, and runnable with Python + simple web UI or notebooks.
+Practical, low-math, and runnable with Python + simple web UI or notebooks.
 Each idea shows a clear undergraduate scope and a natural master’s-level extension.

 ### Quick notes on common stacks